-The course test will be held on Week11 of the course.
-Those who fail to attend must provide evidence of medical certificate in order to sit the alternative test.
-The test does not involve 'rote-learning'-that is, your memory of details such as historical dates, events, personages-but, rather, tests your understanding of analytical concepts and broad historical and cultural patterns.
-It consists of two parts: a) ten multiple-choice questions and ten short answer questions (worth 1% each); and b) one essay question (worth 20%).
-For the essay, you will be able to choose from several questions.
+The questions will be released on Week10 of the course.
+This midterm exam is an open book and does not involve 'rote-learning'-that is, your memory of details such as historical dates, events, personages-but, rather, tests your understanding of analytical concepts and broad historical and cultural patterns.
+It consists of two parts: a) Ten short answer questions (worth 5% each); and b) two long answer questions (worth 25% each).
+For the long answer questions, you will choose two from four questions.
 All test questions will be derived from lectures as well as assigned readings.

-C. Final Essay (Due December 12, 2019)
+D. Final Essay (Due December 10, 2020)

-There are two options for your final essay with the length of (not counting references) 2,500 words (in English).
+There are two options for your final essay with the length of (not counting references) 1,500-2,000 words (in English).
 Choose one option:

-- Option 1: Conduct 2 interviews: one woman and one man of Asia (e.g., Pakistanis, Nepalese, Chinese (i.e., Hong Kong, mainland and Taiwan), Koreans, Japanese, Filipinos, Indonesian, Singaporeans, Thai, or Vietnamese) who live or have recently settled in Hong Kong or those in your circles of friends.
+- Option 1: Conduct 2 interviews: one woman and one man of any place (e.g., Pakistanis, Nepalese, Chinese (i.e., Hong Kong, mainland and Taiwan), Koreans, Japanese, Filipinos, Indonesian, Singaporeans, Thai, or Vietnamese) who live or have recently settled in Hong Kong or those in your circles of friends.
 Design questions around the theme of family, work, sexuality, inequality, etc. You may include other relevant areas such as religion and politics etc., that are considered important in the experience of the interviewees.
-Analyze how the persons' gender affects their experiences and provide a conclusion through your own gender perspective. - Option 2: Choose one creative work (i.e., music, images, novels, essays, films, sculpture, etc.) and use idea and argument you learned in this class to write a discussion about that work.
+Analyze how the persons' gender affects their experiences and provide a conclusion through your own gender perspective. - Option 2: Choose one creative work (i.e., music, images, novels, essays, films, sculpture, etc.).
+Write a review and use idea and argument you learned in this class to write a discussion about that work.
 You may provide a critique or reflections as a way to demonstrate your gender perspective, for example.
 You are required to cite some works and discussions we have in this course.